anupamatrey/profiles-rest-api/README.md

 #Profile Rest API
-This is Profile Rest API developed with Django Rest Framework
+This is Profile Rest API developed with Python Django Rest Framework